Servideska/HPC/doc.zih.tu-dresden.de/docs/software/spec.md

 !!! success "Solution"

-    - Expand your job from single node to multiple nodes
+    - Expand your job from single node to multiple nodes.
-    - Reduce the workload (e.g. form small to tiny)
+    - Reduce the workload (e.g. form small to tiny).
     - Make sure to use `srun` instead of `mpirun` as the submit command in your [configuration](#configuration) file.